enterspeedhq/enterspeed-cli/README.md

 This will open a webbrowser, with a login page, where you can signin using your Enterspeed credentials.
 Once signed in you can close the browser window.

+If you have access to more than one tenant, use `es-cli tenant set` to switch active tenant.
+You can use `es-cli tenant list` to get a list of avalible tenants.

 #### API key  authentication:

 First you must generate a Management Client in the [Enterspeed dashboard](https://app.enterspeed.com/).
 Go to the _Settings_ tab and select _Management clients_, here you can create a new Management client, which will provide you with an API key.
 The API Key is only valid for the tenant on which it is created.